 An archery handicap is a number between 0 and 100 indicating the ability of an archer.
 Essentially the lower the handicap the better the archer.
 Obviously the lower the number, the harder you have to work to get to that level.
-Every archer should have an outdoor handicap and a separate indoor handicap for each bow style they shoot.
+Every archer should have an outdoor handicap and an indoor handicap for each bow style they shoot.

 1. It helps archers to monitor their progress